-Unless otherwise set out in your employment contract, you are entitled to 20 days as basic vacation and further vacation days which are provided (i) proportionally with your age; and (ii) considering the number of your children under the age of 16 in each year.
-In addition, you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.
+Unless otherwise set out in your employment contract, you are entitled to 28 calendar days (20 business days) in each holiday year, or the pro rata equivalent if you work part time.
+In addition you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.